-In 2020 I began doctoral studies through the Auckland University of Technology and Laidlaw College.
-My research examines the history of interpretation of Hebrews 6:4-6 within the Reformed exegetical tradition and the impact of the 17th century theologian John Owen within that tradition.
+In 2024 I completed doctoral studies through the Auckland University of Technology and Laidlaw College.
+My research examined the history of interpretation of Hebrews 6:4-6 within the Reformed exegetical tradition and the impact of the 17th century theologian John Owen within that tradition.

 As a secondary job I am a self employed beekeeper, with hives in the West Auckland and Far North regions.
 In this profession I produce and sell potted honey, beeswax, and live bee hives.
 Beekeeping is tough but satisfying work.